eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 Firstly, latent Dirichlet allocation and other probabilistic topic models are very complex and flexible.
-While this means that they have very high variance and low bias, it also means that they need a lot of data.
+While this means that they have very high variance and low bias, it also means that they need a lot of data (or data with a decent signal-to-noise ratio) for them to learn anything meaningful.
 Particularly for LDA, which infers topics on a document-by-document basis, if there aren't enough words in a document, there simply isn't enough data to infer a reliable topic distribution for that document.